sl2365/Startup-Monitor-64/README.md

 - **Purpose:**
   Manage the list of startup items that are explicitly denied.
 Any item matching entries in this list will trigger alerts and may be blocked.
 - **How to Use:**
+- **Context Menu**
   - **Remove:** Remove entries if a program is no longer considered a threat.
-Select item in the list view, click "Remove" button.
+Select item in the list view, click "Remove".
 Review the confirmation at the bottom of the window and select OK/Cancel as desired.
   - **Refresh:** Refreshes list.
 Unlikely to be required as changes are applied immediately, but, just in case!
+  - **CopyPath:** Copies the full path of selected item.
 - **Use Case:**
   For known threats, unwanted software, or items you want to prevent from running at startup.